chef/chef-web-docs/content/config_rb_client.md

 `chef_license`

 :   Used to accept the Chef license.
-Performs a no-op on versions where
-    the license is not required.
-Can be set to `accept` or `accept-no-persist`.
+Can be set to `accept` or
+    `accept-no-persist`, which persists the license acceptance to disk.
+    If passed to versions where the license is not required this configuration option is a no-op.

 `chef_repo_path`

-:   The path to the chef-repo. chef-solo sources cookbooks and roles
+:   The path to the chef-repo containing cookbooks and other files, such
-    from this directory when running Chef Infra Client.
+    as environments or data bags, when running Chef Infra Client in local mode.

 `chef_server_url`